ChameleonCloud/docs/source/technical/baremetal.rst

 Launching Instances with the CLI
 ________________________________

-.. tip:: Reading :doc:`cli` is highly recommanded before continuing on the following sections.
+.. tip:: Reading :ref:`cli` is highly recommanded before continuing on the following sections.

 Creating an Instance with the Nova Client
 _________________________________________